Tube-yagi for portable work on 144MHz - Jonathan Hare, G1EXG

 Typical SWR measurements for the tube-yagi (horizontally mounted)

 Shown are typical measurements for the SWR for the beam mounted horizontally.
 I used about 7m of RG58A/U coax for this beam, lower loss cable will probably change the curve slightly.
 The yagi-delta match and also the balun are each resonant devices so two peaks in the SWR can occur if the two resonances don't coincide exactly.
-A good SWR over a part of the band is easy and with experimentation a SWR of less than <1.6 over the whole144MHz band is possible.
+A good SWR over a part of the band is easy and with experimentation a SWR of less than less than 1.6 over the whole144MHz band is possible.

 For vertical polarisation its best to use a non-conducting mast.
 There is no natural position for the delta match / balun in the vertical position.
 I tried them fixed along the boom (toward the first director) and also perpendicular to the beam and each gave slightly different SWR results but I found the whole assembly still gave very usable SWR results over the whole band, even with a metal mast.